werheng/vite-plugin-env-runtime/README.md

 ## Features

-- 🚀 Replace Env variables by global variable.
+- 🚀 Replace env variables by global variable.
 - ✨ No need to change your source code.
 - 🌱 Read `base`, `outDir`,`envDir` and more value by `vite.config`.
 - 📦 Generate configuration files at build time.